-The Asian Law Review (ALR) publishes articles and hosts events within the University of Pennsylvania Law School community that are geared toward informing the conversation about recent developments in Asian law.
+The Asian Law Review (ALR) publishes articles and hosts events within the University of Pennsylvania Carey Law School community that are geared toward informing the conversation about recent developments in Asian law.
 The journal plays a critical role in shaping the legal community’s perspective on Asia by publishing influential articles at a time when the region’s importance is growing at an exponential rate.
 Since its founding, ALR has become one of the premier journals to focus on the region by contributing to scholarly debates about the evolution of law and society in Asia and shaping how the U.S. legal academy and broader society understand and interact with the region.

 - Masthead, 16 U. Pa.
 Asian L. Rev. (2020)

 - Masthead, 15 U. Pa.
 Asian L. Rev. (2019)

 - Masthead, 14 U. Pa.
 Asian L. Rev. (2019)

 Search for a Topic or Article

 Roarin’ 20s?
 Law, Politics, and Asian Americans in 202x